 Dr. Campbell-McBride says that some people can benefit from additional liver and detoxification support, and additional vitamin and mineral supplements.
 Those things usually come up as a person gets farther along in the GAPS diet.
 Those kinds of supplements are something that a qualified practitioner will be able to determine and recommend.

-The most important thing to keep in mind is that nutrition is the main focus on the GAPS diet.
+The most important thing to keep in mind is that food is the main focus on the GAPS diet.
 When I was following the GAPS diet, I made sure to avoid any supplements that could irritate the digestive system, and just stuck to the essentials.

 If there are some supplements you use, Dr. Campbell-McBride recommends finding ones with a high absorption rate.
 She also says to keep supplements to a minimum in general.